kognifai/Galore/SDK-documentation/TQL.md

 # Streams of Events

 The fundamental data structure of Galore is a stream of events.
 Most streams in Galore persist history (but not all).
-An event in Galore is a time stamped piece of data.
+An event in Galore is a time stamp data.
 [More on events here](#event-types).
 In Galore, streams are ordered by timestamp.

 A stream in Galore is similar to a list or a table with some important differences:

 -   An event, in a sequence, does not have an index, thus, it is not possible to refer an event by its absolute position in the stream.
--   A stream can extend in the future and such can be of indeterminate size.
+-   A stream can extend in the future that can be an indeterminate size.

 Other important properties of Galore streams: